Shaunakm2/Newl-DRoom/README.md

-A lightweight, single-file room booking system for managing training and conference rooms.
-Built with plain HTML/CSS/JS, backed by Google Sheets as the database.
+A lightweight, room booking system for managing training and conference rooms.